dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 As we pointed out, since tests are just values, we can compose and manipulate them in the usual ways.

-Let's write a function taking a list of expectations, and returning an expectation which passes if all the given expecations pass:
+Let's write a function taking a list of expectations, and returns an expectation that passes if all the given expecations pass:

 ```scala
 import cats.implicits._